 The History of the Janeway Collective

-The Collective of today was the initial dream of Mary Beth and Peter Kaczmarczyk, born on Star Trek: The Cruise III.
-Introductions of “I’m from Bloomington, Indiana, future birthplace of Captain Janeway” soon turned into discussion of how Bloomington needed to acknowledge this fact somehow.
-By the end of the cruise plans were forming and on January 10, while waiting for a flight home, Peter began texting with City Councilmember Susan Sandberg.
-The response was positive, and first contact was made.
+After some time had passed, Mary Beth Aich and Peter Kaczmarczyk got inspired while on vacation aboard, “Star Trek: The Cruise III”.
+Mary Beth’s warm and humorous greeting to fellow cruisers, of “Hi!
+I’m from Bloomington, Indiana, the future birthplace of Captain Janeway,” soon turned into a serious discussion of how Bloomington really needed a statue to honor Captain Janeway like the one they have for Captain Kirk in Riverside, Iowa (only better).
+By the end of the cruise, plans were forming, and on January 10, 2019, while waiting for a flight home, Peter began texting with City of Bloomington Council member Susan Sandberg, about the logistics of making something happen.
+The response was overwhelmingly positive, and the first contact was made to recognize Captain Janeway.

 Mary Beth and Peter spent the next few months building contacts from the past parties, all interested in making the monument dream happen and getting ready to invite the public to support this initiative.
 Little did they know that another group had formed and was also brainstorming the exact same idea.
 This unknown Reddit contingent met in late February, and included future Collective members, Lee Lawmaster, Melissa Kocias, as well as City of Bloomington Council member, Steve Volan.